 From 1980 to 1991, he worked for N.C.
 Citizens for Business and Industry (now the North Carolina Chamber) of Raleigh and served as associate editor and acting editor of North Carolina, a monthly business magazine that also covered economic development, government, education, and (sometimes) the arts.

-Since December 1980, McDowell has served on the board of directors of The Cinema, Inc., a Raleigh-based nonprofit film society formed in 1966.
-He also maintains a list of FREE advance screenings of movies in the Triangle area.
+From December 1980 until September 2017, McDowell served on the board of directors of The Cinema, Inc., a Raleigh-based nonprofit film society formed in 1966.
+He publishes a weekly list of FREE advance screenings of movies in the Triangle area.
 (To have your e-mail address added to this FREE list, e-mail robertm748[at]aol.com and type SUBSCRIBE FFL FREE in the Subject: line.)